 Archiving academic papers in an institutional or subject repository is a major way to make your works openly accessible.
 In this increasingly open research environment, it is important for academic authors to know how to do self-archiving properly.

 This post helps you clarify your decision points when you make your work Green OA.
 This is becoming more important for researchers, because many research funders and institutions have specific requirements on OA archiving and publishing.
 Those do not yet have such requirements will likely do so in the future while the global research community advocates for open scholarship.

 Which version of your published work can be self-archived without copyright issue?
 Publishers have different policies.
 Seldom do they let authors archive the final, published version (also called version of record).
 It is more common that authors can use the submitted version (also called preprint or author’s original), and the accepted version (also called postprint or accepted manuscript).
 See this post about different versions of your work in a publishing process.

-Where: the RepositoriesWhere should you deposit your work?
+Where should you deposit your work?
 There are two types of OA repositories: institutional and subject.
 At HKUST, the Library maintains our institutional repository called SPD.

 Some publishers require authors NOT to release the self-archived copy for OA within a certain period after publication.
 This period is called “embargo”, which may be 6 months, 12 months or even longer.
 If you have to comply with requirements of your funder or institution, you should check if there is any conflict with embargo period.
 For example, the National Science Foundation in the US requires grantees to archive a published work as early as possible, but permits an embargo of 12 months; while Wellcome Trust in the UK recommends archiving when accepted for publication, but accepts an embargo of 6 months.

 How you choose to make your work OA depends on the culture of your field, your preference, and policies of with which you have to comply.
 These directories can help you find out more about OA policies and repositories: